declare-lab/dialogxpert/README.md

 # dialogxpert

-Codebase for ProactiveAI in conversations
+Codebase for **ProactiveAI in Conversations** — an approach combining LLM priors with Q-adapters for task-oriented dialogue planning.

 ---